awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 **Note**
  The source DB instance must be encrypted\.
 To learn more about encrypting the source DB instance, see [Encrypting Amazon RDS resources](Overview.Encryption.md)\.

-1. Specify other settings, such as storage autoscaling\.
+1. Specify other settings, such as allocated storage size and whether you want to use storage autoscaling\.

    For information about each setting, see [Settings for DB instances](USER_CreateDBInstance.md#USER_CreateDBInstance.Settings)\.